Configure Google Workspace as an identity provider for Snowflake SSO

 terraform --version

 .
-Provider allow Terraform to interact with Snowflake.
-Here, instead of hard coding the Snowflake credentials, we will make use of Terraform variables
+This file configures the Snowflake provider, allowing Terraform to interact with Snowflake.
+Instead of hardcoding the Snowflake credentials, we will use Terraform variables for better security and flexibility

 terraform {